Operation Accomplishment

-Operation Security also known as Operation Accomplishment (Khawkhawm) was a military plan devised by Indian Field Marshall Sam Manekshaw during the Mizo Insurgency in 1967.
+Operation Security also known as Operation Accomplishment (Khawkhawm) was a military plan devised by Indian Field Marshal Sam Manekshaw during the Mizo Insurgency in 1967.

 Between 1967 and 1969, the rural population of Mizoram, comprising 80% of the district, was forcibly removed from their homes.
 From a total of 764 villages, 516 were evacuated, and 138 remained ungrouped.

 Background

 Operation Jericho was launched by the Mizo National Front and led to the Mizo National Front uprising on 28 February 1966.
 The Indian Home Minister, Gulzarilal Nanda, declared the MNF would be crushed by the military efforts of the state.
 The emergency legislation crafted for the Naga insurgency was extended to the Mizo district.
 By March 1966, a degree of order had been established.
 By the Summer of 1966, the MNF transitioned into archetypal insurgent operations, which the Indian Army described as "attempting to paraylize its [Government's] functions".
 The Indian Army was forced to engage in counterinsurgency and could only cover limited ground across a difficult, mountainous and heavily forested terrain.
 The Indian Army originally responded with a different counterinsurgency strategy codenamed "Operation Blanket".
 In Operation Blanket, the army tried to isolate the guerrillas by deploying 20-man pickets outside every village in Mizoram.
 The squad pickets were intended to prevent the entry of guerrillas into villages, provide civic assistance, and show the flag.
 However, due to the territory and sheer number of villages, the programme failed.

 Earlier, grouping had been tried in Nagaland during the Naga Insurgency.
-In the period of 1956-1959, villagers were burnt, and the populations were grouped into camps guarded by the military.
-However, unlike Nagaland, which lasted 2-3 years, Mizoram faced grouping for almost 15 years.
+In the period of 1956–1959, villagers were burnt, and the populations were grouped into camps guarded by the military.
+However, unlike Nagaland, which lasted 2–3 years, Mizoram faced grouping for almost 15 years.
 A result of this led to high urbanisation in Mizoram in India as most stayed in grouping centres or moved to Aizawl.